Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks

 If this key stakeholder has been engaged with your organization over multiple projects, you’ll still need to be updated on everything they’ve shared with your team, even if this is the first time you’re talking to them.

-This is a huge benefit to using an SRM as early as possible, as the more data you log into your SRM, the more data you have to help your projects and protect your organization.
+This is a massive benefit to using an SRM as early as possible, as the more data you log into your SRM, the more data you have to help your projects and protect your organization.

 Reason 3: An SRM will help to protect you in the event of any legal or nonlegal disputes